chenz16/AdvancedLaneFind_Submission/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used the method called 'sliding_window' which was introduced in the course material to indentify the lane-line pixel.
+I used the method called 'sliding_window' which was introduced in the course material to identify the lane-line pixel.
 The function is included in ![process.py] (/Code/process.py)).
-Afer the lane points are avaiable, they are used to fit a second order of polynomial:
+Afer the lane points are available, they are used to fit a second order of polynomial:

     left_fit = np.polyfit(lefty, leftx, 2) # polyfit coefficients of lane left edge
     right_fit = np.polyfit(righty, rightx, 2) # polyfit coefficients of lane right edge